A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Partial Integral Equations Framework

 \begin{defn} If $N_0: [a,b]\rightarrow \mathbb R^{n\times n}$, $N_1: [a,b]^2\rightarrow \mathbb R^{n\times n}$, $N_2: [a,b]^2\rightarrow \mathbb R^{n\times n}$ are bounded matrix-valued functions, we define a 3-PI operator $\mcl P:L_2^n[a,b]\rightarrow L_2^n[a,b]$ as

 where $N_0$ defines a multiplier operator and $N_1,N_2$ define the kernels of the integral operators. \end{defn}

 Our definition is slightly different from the one presented in~\cite{peet2020partial} in that a last term here is defined as an integration from $a$ to $b$, while it is defined as an integration from $x$ to $b$ in \cite{peet2020partial}, however, with the appropriate modification of the integral kernels, the two definitions are equivalent.
 It is proven in~\cite{peet2020partial} that 3-PI operators are closed under addition, scalar multiplication and composition, and thus form an algebra.
+For a reference, a composition rule for 3-PI operators with the current definition is included in the~\cref{sec:composition}.

 We now define two specific 3-PI operators, which will be instrumental for conversion of the PDEs into the PIE framework, as will be seen below.